EQWorks/python-curriculum/ff-outro.md

 ### Redefinition of developers

-As open-source programming ecosystems become more sophisticated and more straightforward to adopt, especially with automation's help, professional programmers no longer solely focus on software development implementation and start internalizing other aspects that formerly required dedicated roles.
+Professional developers no longer need to solely focus on software development implementation and start internalizing other aspects that formerly required dedicated roles.
 These include (but are not limited to) software architecting, designing, testing, documenting, and [even marketing](https://basecamp.com/handbook/01-basecamp-is-you).

-This redefinition gives developers better perspectives and a higher sense of ownership, allowing them to think and act more strategically, which improves the collective pool of wisdom for balanced decision-making.
+Such change gives developers better perspectives and a higher sense of ownership, allowing them to think and act more strategically.

+As most programming languages are already in the open-source ecosystem, they are getting ever more accessible.
+More people can easily acquire and utilize these technologies to automate and simplify their jobs.
+As a result, it further moves programming toward the skillset spectrum's essential direction for more fields and industries, thus further blurring the line between developers and non-developers.

 ### Acceleration through Machine Learning

-Open-source projects such as [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) offer a set of sophisticated implementation of modern machine-learning algorithms and utilities that accelerate the path from AI model research to production.
+Open-source projects such as [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) offer a set of sophisticated implementation of modern machine-learning algorithms that accelerate the path from AI model research to production.

-There are also AI models that accelerate the elimination of many rudimentary job functions.
-Such as [comprehending and summarizing lengthy text](https://openai.com/blog/better-language-models/),  [elaborating from seeding phrases](https://app.inferkit.com/demo), or [categorize software changes]((https://medium.com/locus-engineering/road-to-automation-release-notes-d1c49cc97d9)).
-These technologies can procedurally generate video game stages and contents to offer a unique and challenging experience or learn to [beat]((https://deepmind.com/research/case-studies/alphago-the-story-so-far)) real [players](https://openai.com/projects/five/).
+There are also open-source AI models that accelerate the elimination of many chore-like job functions.
+Such as [comprehending text and elaborating](https://openai.com/blog/better-language-models/) from seeding phrases or [categorizing software changes]((https://medium.com/locus-engineering/road-to-automation-release-notes-d1c49cc97d9)).
+Some technologies can procedurally generate video game stages and contents to offer a unique and challenging experience or learn to [beat]((https://github.com/tensorflow/minigo)) real [players](https://openai.com/projects/five/).

+## Mais um (next in the series)

+From here on, we will gradually adopt some open-source technologies (including machine-learning subjects) in the following series.
+Our focus will be on practical use-cases and perspectives that hopefully help you connect dots for your path.